home-assistant/developers.home-assistant/blog/2022-02-18-paper-elements.md

 ## Why did we do this?

-We are converting our code base from the depracated `paper` elements to the new [Material Web Components](https://github.com/material-components/material-components-web-components) from Google.
+We are converting our code base from the deprecated `paper` elements to the new [Material Web Components](https://github.com/material-components/material-components-web-components) from Google.
 This is to keep our frontend up to date with the latest components and features.

 ## What should custom cards do?